oneislam/controllerSets/README.md

 [controllerSets](https://sabbirmahmud.com/) is a automate tool that help backend developers to create Rest api using express.js and mongoose.
 Don't need to write same code again and again, use [controllerSets](https://sabbirmahmud.com/) to boost your productivity.

 ## Update logs:
+* create crud api by create an object -> don't need to write same code again and again
-* single field file upload
+* single field file upload -> post and put or patch
-* multi-field file upload
+* multi-field file upload -> post and put or patch
-* file Serving
+* file Serving -> serve file from uploads folders

 ## Documentation